 Trust: By building, maintaining and restoring relationships, our community becomes stronger.

+Reconciliation: People need to be given the opportunity to repair the harm

 Secondly, I am including this so it does not get lost.
 At our fundraising committee meeting we discussed changing the name of

 Lanark County Community Justice to Community Justice or another name that does not limit us to Lanark County.
-We need to have a discussion about our name at the board level.
+We need to have a discussion about our name at the board level

+I like the name change to Community Justice, the crown refers to us as CJ